John Glenn: Illness and death

 Glenn was in good health for most of his life.
 He retained a private pilot's license until 2011 when he was 90.
 In June 2014, Glenn underwent successful heart valve replacement surgery at the Cleveland Clinic.
 In early December 2016, he was hospitalized at the James Cancer Hospital of Ohio State University Wexner Medical Center in Columbus.
 According to a family source, Glenn had been in declining health, and his condition was grave; his wife and their children and grandchildren were at the hospital.

 Glenn died on December 8, 2016, at the OSU Wexner Medical Center; he was 95 years old.
 No cause of death was disclosed.
 After his death, his body lay in state at the Ohio Statehouse.
 There was a memorial service at Mershon Auditorium at Ohio State University.
 Another memorial service was performed at Kennedy Space Center near the Heroes and Legends building.
 His body was interred at Arlington National Cemetery on April 6, 2017.
 At the time of his death, Glenn was the last surviving member of the Mercury Seven.

 The Military Times reported that William Zwicharowski, a senior mortuary official at Dover Air Force Base, had offered to let visiting inspectors view Glenn's remains, sparking an official investigation.
 Zwicharowski has denied the remains were disrespected.
 At the conclusion of the investigation, officials said the remains were not disrespected as inspectors did not accept Zwicharowski's offer, and that Zwicharowski's actions were improper.
 No administrative action was taken as he had retired.

 President Barack Obama said that Glenn, "the first American to orbit the Earth, reminded us that with courage and a spirit of discovery there's no limit to the heights we can reach together".
-Tributes were also paid by Vice President (and future President) Joe Biden, President-elect Donald Trump and former Secretary of State Hillary Clinton.
+Tributes were also paid by Vice President Joe Biden, President-elect Donald Trump and former Secretary of State Hillary Clinton.

 The phrase "Godspeed, John Glenn", which fellow Mercury astronaut Scott Carpenter had used to hail Glenn's launch into space, became a social-media hashtag: #GodspeedJohnGlenn.
 Former and current astronauts added tributes; so did NASA Administrator and former shuttle astronaut Charles Bolden, who wrote: "John Glenn's legacy is one of risk and accomplishment, of history created and duty to country carried out under great pressure with the whole world watching."
 President Obama ordered flags to be flown at half-staff until Glenn's burial.
 On April 5, 2017, President Donald Trump issued presidential proclamation 9588, titled "Honoring the Memory of John Glenn".